Why Is My Tattoo Raised? Is It Normal & How To Fix It?

 3. Scarring

 If a tattoo artist uses poor technique, it can lead to skin injuries and scarring of your skin tissue, resulting in raised skin like a hypertrophic scar.
 This skin tissue damage often occurs if they penetrate too deeply into the skin’s dermis layer or apply excessive pressure when tattooing (3).
 Such errors can cause scarring in the tattoo’s design, creating a tough, raised area that will not disappear even if you remove the ink with laser treatments.
-Deeper tattooing might result in rough healing, increased scabbing, ink spreading under the skin, and tattoo blowout, where the ink particles spread beyond the intended lines.
+Deeper tattooing might result in rough healing, increased risk of tattoo scabbing, ink spreading under the skin, and tattoo blowout, where the ink particles spread beyond the intended lines.

 4. Sun Exposure